SUFE-AIFLM-Lab/FinEval/docs/en/user_guide/how_to_run.md

 Let's continue to take the Llama-2-7b-hf model as an example to give a detailed explanation of the instructions for use.
 We complete a test and score four steps.

-- First place the dataset under the FinEval/code folder and name it data.
+1. First unzip [Dataset](docs/en/get_started/dataset_pre.md) under the FinEval/code/data folder.

-- Download the evaluation model weights.
+2. Download the evaluation model weights.

 - Modify the parameters of the evaluation script `code/run_eval.sh`.